Keyboard shortcuts

 Yubikeys

 If you "select" a Yubikey profile but the Yubikey isn't physically plugged into the computer, the foks key switch command will say it succeeded but you won't be able to access anything until the Yubikey is inserted.
+In this case, commands will fail with an error message like this:

 Error: credentials are locked by Yubikey and unlocked credentials are required